theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

         |CanonicalizedHeaders|The string constructed by the custom headers that are prefixed with x-cms and x-acs of the HTTP request.|x-cms-api-version:0.1.0\\nx-cms-signature|
         |CanonicalizedResource|The string constructed by the HTTP request resources, as described in the following section.|/event/custom/upload|

-        The CanonicalizedHeaders string in the preceding table is constructed as follows:
+        **The CanonicalizedHeaders string in the preceding table is constructed as follows**:

         1. Convert the names of all HTTP request headers that are prefixed with `x-cms` and `x-acs` to lowercase letters.
         2. Sort the CMS custom request headers generated in the preceding step in lexicographic order.
         3. Delete any space on either side of a delimiter between a request header and the corresponding content.
         4. Separate all headers and content with separators \(`\n`\) to form the final CanonicalizedHeaders string.
-        The CanonicalizedResource string in the preceding table is constructed as follows:
+        **The CanonicalizedResource string in the preceding table is constructed as follows**:

         1. Set CanonicalizedResource as an empty string \(""\).
         2. Place the URI that you want to access, such as `/event/custom/upload`, between the quotation marks.